ericelliott/rtype/README.md

 }
 ```

+## Future

-Looking into the future, all of this could eventually be specified inline in ES6 with no compile step:
+[Looking into the future](docs/future.md), all of this could eventually be specified inline in ES6 with no compile step:

 ```js
 import rtype from 'rtype';